vb-consulting/Norm.net/Documentation/reference/options.md

 NormOptions.Configure(options => options.NpgsqlEnableSqlRewriting = false);
 ```

-- Default value is null, which doesn't change anything, uses `Npgsql` default which is false (rewriting not disabled).
+- The default value is null, which doesn't change anything, uses `Npgsql` default which is false (rewriting not disabled).

+---

 ### NullableInstances

-- When this option is true, the instance mapper will return null for all instances that have all properties set to null.
+- When this option is true, the instance mapper will **return null** for all instances that have **all properties set to null.**

 - Example: